nuclearnic/rails_opentracer/README.md

 this can be changed at a later stage.

 TODO:
-- Testz
+- Tests
-- Are all those generators "the way" we want to do things?
+- Investigate performance impact
-- Adding middleware is still done in development.rb for now
+- Investigate cause of lone .js spans

 ## Installation